khaihern/Tipper/README.md

 ## Contribute

 If you found a bug, or want to suggest new features, please use the [issues tab](https://github.com/khaihern/tipper/issues).
-If you want to help with the code or add a new addon, fork this repository, and then create a [pull request](https://github.com/khaihern/tipper/pulls).
+If you want to help with the code, fork this repository, and then create a [pull request](https://github.com/khaihern/tipper/pulls).

 ## License